ragardner/tktrees/DOCUMENTATION.md

 - ID: the item itself (a name or code)
 - Parent: the ID it sits under
 - Hierarchy: one parent column.
 Extra parent columns are extra hierarchies for the same IDs
-- Detail: extra info on an ID, such as a name, note, number or date
+- Detail: extra info on an ID, such as a name or note
 - Flattened: levels spread across columns, usually one row per path from top to bottom

 A tree is just items nested under other items.
 For example: